-By then, Chaplin was 51 years old, and it seemed like his romantic life was all but over.
+By then, Chaplin was in his 50s and it seemed like his romantic life was all but over.
 However, at the age of 54 Chaplin met 18-year-old Oona O’Neill, daughter of American playwright Eugene O’Neill.

 The two got married, had eight children together, and lived happily ever after.
 Chaplin seemed to have finally found his true love, even if she was 36 years younger than him.